-ANKARA, Turkey – Erratic weather patterns associated with climate change pose unique challenges for wheat breeders playing a key part in the fight to ensure global food security.
+ANKARA, Turkey (CIMMYT) – Erratic weather patterns associated with climate change pose unique challenges for wheat breeders playing a key part in the fight to ensure global food security.

 At the third “Wheat Phenotyping Training Course” in Konya, Turkey, 32 scientists took part in intensive hands-on activities designed to help them support national breeding programs.
 The aim was to learn how to apply practical phenotyping techniques to advance selection success using a cooperative multi-location testing network to increase genetic gains.

 “This course was a unique opportunity for technology transfer and raising awareness about the contribution of wheat genetic resources to food, agriculture research and development in a changing environment by empowering young scientists with tools available for wheat phenotyping,” said Marta Lopes, a wheat physiologist at the International Maize and Wheat Improvement Center (CIMMYT).

 The three-day course, led by CIMMYT’s winter wheat physiology department and co-organized by the Bahri Dagdas International Agricultural Research Institute (BDIARI), was funded by a European Union project titled “Addressing the challenges of climate change for sustainable food security in Turkey, Iran and Morocco, through the creation and dissemination of an international database to promote the use of wheat genetic resources and increase genetic gains.”

 Wheat phenotyping is a crucial tool for most researchers – from agronomists, to breeders, physiologists and pathologists – and most participants appreciated learning about new tools that can help facilitate their daily tasks, Lopes said.

 Fatih Ozdemir, director of BDIARI, kicked off the course with an inspirational inaugural presentation, setting the tone and engaging participants.